wizawu/tyrian/README.md

 ### Installation

-It is recommended to install `react-beaker` to global.
+It is recommended to install `react-beaker` globally.

 ```shell
 npm install -g react-beaker